Posted on

 How can employers rectify a timesheet problem?

-Employers who receive an invalid timesheet that cannot be corrected before payroll, or who receive a timesheet after payroll has processed, still have to pay the employee.
-If they do not pay the worker, they can risk violating the FLSA.
+Employers who receive an invalid timesheet that cannot be corrected before payroll, or who receive a timesheet after payroll has processed, still have to pay you.
+If they do not pay you, they can risk violating the FLSA.

-Often, employers will pay the worker based on their work schedule during the pay period.
-This allows the worker’s wages to be paid on time.
+Often, employers will pay you based on your work schedule during the pay period.
+This allows your wages to be paid on time.
 Any discrepancies between the scheduled working hours and the actual hours can be clarified later on.

 The employer can discipline the employee for failing to turn in their timesheet.
 That discipline, however, cannot implicate the worker’s paycheck.
 It also cannot be discriminatory.